 This post may contain affiliate links.
 For more information, read my disclosure policy.

-Learn how to make the cutest Bunny Cookies with the best sugar cookie recipe and frosting recipe.
-You can customize these sweet cookies with your frosting and sugar colors for an adorable treat that’s perfect for Easter or other springtime events.
+Learn how to make the cutest Bunny Cookies with the best sugar cookie recipe and frosting.
+You can customize these sweet cookies with your frosting and sugar colors for an adorable treat – they’re perfect for Easter and they’re SO EASY!

 Cutest Bunny Cookies Ever

-They are easy to make and look so cute on a platter or in clear bags for gifts.
-Plus, you can customize the frosting and sugar to make your own unique bubby butt cookies!
+- They are easy to make and look so cute on a platter or in clear bags for gifts.
+Plus, you can customize the frosting and sugar to make your own unique bunny butt cookies!

 - One batch of my cutout sugar cookie dough (or your favorite sugar cookie dough)